“Life connected by pedal strokes.”

 Montgomery County Workers or Residents

-A limited amount of funding is available through the Montgomery County Low Income Bikeshare Program (MCLiberty) to improve travel options for low income commuters living or working in the County or enrolled in job training or educational programs.
+Funding is available through the Montgomery County Low Income Bikeshare Program (MCLiberty) to improve travel options for low-income individuals that reside, work or attend school in Montgomery County, MD.

-Those who qualify for the program based on income requirements will receive free services, including: free membership for up to one year ($85 value), free bicycle education and safety training and a free bike helmet.
+Those who qualify for the program based on income requirements receive a free Capital Bikeshare Annual Membership, bicycle education and safety training and a bike helmet.

 Arlington County Residents

-Arlington County now accepts cash payments from Arlington residents for Capital Bikeshare memberships and user fees.
-This one-year (through December 2015) pilot program is designed to make access to Capital Bikeshare easier for Arlingtonians who don’t have a credit or debit card, or prefer to pay cash, to join.
+Arlington, VA accepts cash payments from Arlington residents for Capital Bikeshare memberships and user fees.
+This program is designed to make access to Capital Bikeshare easier for Arlingtonians who don’t have a credit or debit card, or prefer to pay cash.

-Commuter Store staff will register customers and provide a member key fob to begin using Capital Bikeshare immediately.
+Commuter Store staff will register customers and provide a bike key to begin using Capital Bikeshare immediately.
 Arlington will debit cash members’ accounts with monthly membership and usage fees as they occur and notify them when their account credit runs low in order to add more money.

 About the Bike